public interface Iterable

 If your collector Map doesn't support null keys or values, you might get a runtime error, e.g. NullPointerException or IllegalArgumentException.

-- the closure used for transforming, which has an item from self as the parameter and
+collector - the Map into which the transformed entries are puttransform - the closure used for transforming, which has an item from self as the parameter and

-- a function for transforming Iterable elements into valuesProjects each item from a source Iterable to a collection and concatenates (flattens) the resulting collections into a single list.
+collector - the Map into which the transformed entries are putProjects each item from a source Iterable to a collection and concatenates (flattens) the resulting collections into a single list.

 def nums = 1..10